gia-guar/JARVIS-ChatGPT/README.md

 This is a bug still present, don't expect to have ever long conversations with your assistant as it will simply have enough memory to remember the whole conversation at some point.
 A fix is in development, it might consist of adopting a 'sliding windows' approach even if it might cause repetition of some concepts. <br>

 ### GENERAL: I finished my OPENAI credit/demo, what can I do? <br>
-1: pay.
-The price is not that bad and you might end up paying a few dollars a month since pricing depends on usage.
-2) create a new account with a new phone number every 3 months 3) Wait for local LLM models to be integrated with the project.
+1. Go online only.
+The price is not that bad and you might end up paying a few dollars a month since pricing depends on usage (with heavy testing I ended up consuming the equivalent of ~4 dollars a month during my free trial).
+You can set limits on your monthly tokens consumption.
+2. Use a Hybrid mode where the most credit-intensive tasks are executed locally for free and the rest is done online.
+3. Install Vicuna and run OFFLINE mode only with limited performance.

 ### GENERAL: For how long will this project be updated?
 Right now (April 2023) I'm working almost non-stop on this.
 I will likely take a break in the summer because I'll be working on my thesis.

-If you have questions you can contact raise an Issue and I'll do my best to help as soon as possible.
+If you have questions you can contact me by raising an Issue and I'll do my best to help as soon as possible.
 <p align="right"><i>Gianmarco Guarnier<i></p>